How to Pay for Hospice Care

 99.2% of Hospice Patients Don't Have Any Out-of-Pocket Expenses

 There is no reason to defer hospice care due to financial concerns.
 Most people receiving servicios de hospicio today use the Medicare Hospice Benefit, which covers 100 percent of the cost of care related to the terminal illness.
-In most states, Medicaid (MediCal in California) also provides hospice coverage.
+In most states, Medicaid (MediCal in California) also provides hospice coverage and palliative care.
 Coverage includes everything involved in hospice care, from visits by a nurse, physician and other healthcare professionals to therapy, medication and supplies.

 Contact us to see if hospice is right for you or your loved one.